Ed Miliband says reshuffled cabinet 'same old faces'

 Mr Cameron told MPs he would not break his party's 2010 election promise barring expansion at Heathrow during the course of this parliament.

-London's Conservative Mayor, Boris Johnson, has urged Mr Cameron to go further and reject the idea out of hand while business leaders and some Tory MPs are demanding the project should be back on the agenda to help bring the UK out of recession.'No change'
+London's Conservative Mayor, Boris Johnson, has urged Mr Cameron to go further and reject the idea out of hand while business leaders and some Tory MPs are demanding the project should be back on the agenda to help bring the UK out of recession.

 The first parliamentary confrontation between Mr Cameron and Mr Miliband since MPs returned to Westminster from their summer break was dominated by Tuesday's reshuffle and the state of the economy.

 Mr Miliband criticised the promotion of Jeremy Hunt to Health Secretary and, referring to Ken Clarke's new job as minister without portfolio and George Osborne remaining at the Treasury, he said the government would now have "two part-time chancellors".

 "It is the same old faces, the same old policies, a no-change reshuffle."